Tunnelsats/tunnelsats/README.md

 2) Pay the lightning invoice.

-3) Copy, download or send the Wireguard configuration (file: `lndHybridMode.conf` - please do NOT rename this file) to your local computer and transfer it to your node.
+3) Copy, download or send the Wireguard configuration (file: `tunnelsats.conf` - please do NOT rename this file) to your local computer and transfer it to your node.

-4) Download the setup script, transfer wireguard config file (lndHybridMode.conf) and run it.
+4) Download the setup script, transfer wireguard config file (tunnelsats.conf) and run it.

   Download setup script: